hcomet/CheapoDC/README.md

 * Buck converter to reduce 12V to 5V.
 I used an [LM2596 Module](https://www.amazon.ca/dp/B08Q2YKJ6Q?psc=1&ref=ppx_yo2ov_dt_b_product_details).
 You could also use an [MP1584EN Module](https://www.amazon.ca/eBoot-MP1584EN-Converter-Adjustable-Module/dp/B01MQGMOKI/ref=pd_sbs_d_sccl_2_3/141-9725081-7037101?pd_rd_w=UMd8F&content-id=amzn1.sym.ca022dba-8a59-468d-95a1-3216f611a75e&pf_rd_p=ca022dba-8a59-468d-95a1-3216f611a75e&pf_rd_r=4WWMQ6QG50JQ2BTYP273&pd_rd_wg=OCFjo&pd_rd_r=381f4abb-88a8-4856-a51f-39d3190099fa&pd_rd_i=B01MQGMOKI&th=1).
 These modules often have an adjustable output.
 You'll need to use an Volt meter to adjust the output to 5 volts before hooking it up.
 * Two [dual-MOSFET Modules](https://www.amazon.ca/dp/B08ZNDG6RY?psc=1&ref=ppx_yo2ov_dt_b_product_details) to handle output to the dew straps while being able to be triggered by the 3.3V levels from the ESP32 PWM pins.
 * A resettable fuse that can handle 5A.
 An example [5A PPTC](https://www.amazon.ca/10pcs-5000MA-Resettable-RGEF500-GF500/dp/B092T9Q3QR/ref=sr_1_4?crid=3KNZXWN5ZIERR&dib=eyJ2IjoiMSJ9.y5Pp17w_i-KzaprejYOYzM_8u_S5MY_jz1z932C2gBBmx5zcGFKHMHtP6qYXScM_-6ii9W8lDuEq5tbkCUQdYOFESDzjnASBHIusx7zAFOkhc6SNPrOH4O8ExB9WzAI-XgtIUvz-EvjfyOzjX4IN8iGl2GSffYGCb1BvIzldhIbrwCyyvNRyEfUCehiFknfJ5Uz1PSdPnC0BJjzSZp7Frh_EDLOF4CjpyeUQckj0FTQ347ehfh3jy3kHSu3I2iTOEaQZMRdqjpkW_NBOUMMsZsbeRdkMtzq0cIrGcsbUdhk.8jKyynsByh2dYlS0gLu9IdNbxiIm4iDIQv6g0ucFzCc&dib_tag=se&keywords=5a+pptc&qid=1709138849&sprefix=5a+pptc%2Caps%2C80&sr=8-4)
+* Optionally an LED and resistor for the status LED.
+Many astrophotograpers do not want power LEDs or lights of any sort on their equipment.
+If you fall into this category then just use the ESP32 onboard LED as the status LED.
+If you would prefer a visible staus LED on your project case then you may optionally add one.
+Status LED details may be found inn the [Status LED Section](#cheapodc-status-led).
+In my implementation I used a red LED connected to the same pin as the onboard LED.
+I used a 1K resistor to keep the LED fairly dim while still working.
 * Some assorted hardware:
   * 12VDC 5.5mm x 2.1mm socket.
 Common socket size used for Astronomy.
   * Switch that will work for 12VDC at 5A.